rundeck/docs/docs/manual/log-filters/index.md

 ## Implmentation

-Log Filters can be configured at a Job Step, Job, Project, or Globally across all projects and jobs.
+Log Filters can be configured at a Job Step, Job, and some can be configured at the Project, or Globally across all projects and jobs.

 ### Job Step Log Filters